goatbytes/consoul/docs/user-guide/code-search.md

 - ✅ Full support - All features work correctly
 - ❌ No support - Tool doesn't work for this language

-**Note:** find_references currently implements reference detection for Python, JavaScript/TypeScript, Go, and Kotlin.
-For Rust, Java, and C/C++, use grep_search for text-based reference finding.
+**Note:** find_references currently implements reference detection for Python, JavaScript/TypeScript, Go, Kotlin, and Java.
+For Rust and C/C++, use grep_search for text-based reference finding.

 ### Detected Node Types by Language